massgravel/massgrave.dev/hwid.md

 -   Make a folder named `Files` in C drive, `C:\Files` and copy the `gatherosstate.exe` file in that folder.

--   Make sure Internet is enabled.
+-   Make sure the Internet is enabled.

--   Open Windows Powershell as administrator, and enter following listed commands in the the sequence in which they are given.
+-   Open Windows Powershell as administrator, and enter the following listed commands in the sequence in which they are given.

 -   Enter the Key, (Replace `<key>` with the key from the above list) with the following command

 `slmgr /ipk <key>`

--   Copy the below code all at once and enter in PowerShell to modify the `gatherosstate.exe` file.
+-   Copy the below code all at once and enter it in PowerShell to modify the `gatherosstate.exe` file.

 <!-- -->